hongson890/wecan-assignment/README.md

 ./mvnw clean package
 ```

->   Start project from source code
+>   Start project from source code if you already setup a Postgres DB
 ```
 mvn spring:boot-run
 ```

->   Start by docker
+>   Start by docker if you haven't setuped Postgres DB yet.
 ```
 # Build Docker Image
 docker build -t sonny-wecan-assignment .